 Video Demonstration of my Dog Using Both Styles of Dog Steps for The Car

-Click the play button above or watch the demonstration here: https://www.youtube.com/watch?v=bRQQTKN-R6w
+If the play button is not working, you can watch the video on youtube here: https://www.youtube.com/watch?v=bRQQTKN-R6w

 If your dog isn’t getting the hand of it, try a few times every day and coax them with treats if needed.
 Once your dog gets used to the stairs, it will change the way you travel… all for the good!